- 5 Tips for Building an Energy Efficient ADU

 3) Low-Watt Appliances

 Appliances come in a wide selection of quality and efficiency.
-No matter what kind of appliance you’re looking for, from to water heaters, there will be options that consume less power for the same high-quality performance.
+No matter what kind of appliance you’re looking for, from washing machines to water heaters, there will be options that consume less power for the same high-quality performance.
 With just a little bit of research, you should be able to fully equip your ADU with appliances that will combine into a significant reduction in power consumption for you and your ADU residents.

 4) Solar Panels and Micro-Grid